 Chatham’s AI journey

 When Chatham began its artificial intelligence journey in 2018, the initial idea was to build its own process automation application.
-“A few PhD types and I downloaded TensorFlow and started building tools and labeling documents,” Wells says.
-He borrowed an in-house user experience (UX) expert in hopes of making it usable by business people.
+They downloaded TensorFlow and started building tools and labeling documents.
+They borrowed an in-house user experience (UX) expert in hopes of making it usable by businesspeople.

 Initial process automation results

-The output is then fed to Compass, a custom application Chatham built years ago, which uses a script to put together an email to a subject matter expert (SME), who reviews the finished document.
-But, thanks to the IPA application, instead of having to go through the document line by line to find key terms and compare them to what the customer is reporting, the expert merely looks at the email.
+The output is then fed to Compass, a custom application built by Chatham, which uses a script to put together an email to a subject matter expert (SME), who reviews the finished document.
+Instead of having to go through the document line by line to find key terms and compare them to what the customer is reporting, the IPA application allows the expert to simply look at the email.
 It is formatted with green or red checkboxes that indicate whether the document is good to go or requires further review.

 ‘Beneficiaries of our own success’